LouisChow0306/macOS15Wi-Fi-BT/README.md

 After the root patching is complete, restart your computer again.
 At this point, Wi-Fi should work directly without needing HeliPort.

 In addition, Bluetooth is not working properly on my computer.
 I have also uploaded the Bluetooth drivers.
+Only put them in plist flie and rebot your computer.